torproject/onionbalance/docs/v2/design.rst

 -----------------------------

 Tor onion service descriptors can include a maximum of 10 introduction points.
-OnionBalance should select introduction points so as to uniformly distribute load across the available backend instances.
+Onionbalance should select introduction points so as to uniformly distribute load across the available backend instances.

 Onionbalance will upload multiple distinct descriptors if you have configured